 Plan amendment correction method

-This method requires the plan sponsor to retroactively amend the plan to permit hardship distribution.
+This method requires the plan sponsor to retroactively amend the plan to allow hardship distributions.
 To use the plan amendment correction method, the plan sponsor must ensure:

 - The amendment satisfies Internal Revenue Code Section 401(a), and

-- The plan as amended would have satisfied the IRC Section 401(a) qualification requirements (including the hardship distribution requirements under IRC Section 401(k), if applicable) had the amendment been adopted when hardship distributions were first made available.
+- The plan as amended would have met the IRC Section 401(a) qualification requirements (including the hardship distribution requirements under IRC Section 401(k)) if the amendment had been adopted when hardship distributions were first made available.

-Example: Employer X, a for-profit corporation, maintains a 401(k) plan.
-Although the plan didn’t have language in 2014 – 2019 to permit hardship distributions, the plan made hardship distributions of amounts allowed to be distributed under IRC Section 401(k).
-The standard used to determine hardship satisfied the deemed hardship distribution standards in Treas.
+Example: Employer X maintains a 401(k) plan.
+Although the plan didn’t have language in 2014 – 2019 to permit hardship distributions, the plan made hardship distributions during those years.
+The amounts distributed were allowed to be distributed under IRC Section 401(k).
+The standard used to determine the hardship distributions satisfied the standards required in Treas.
 Regs.
 Section 1.401(k)-1(d).
-The plan sponsor discovered this operational failure and filed a VCP submission in 2018.
-Employer X proposes a retroactive amendment and corrects the failure under VCP by adopting a plan amendment in 2019, effective back to January 1, 2014, to provide a hardship distribution option (available to all employees) that satisfies the hardship distributions rules in Treas.
+Employer X discovered the operational failure and filed a VCP submission in 2018.
+The employer proposed adopting a retroactive amendment to correct the failure under the VCP.
+The retroactive amendment was adopted in 2019 and was effective as of January 1, 2014, to provide a hardship distribution option that was available to all employees and satisfied the hardship distributions rules in Treas.
 Regs.
 Section 1.401(k)-1(d).
-The amendment satisfies IRC 401(a), and the plan as amended in 2018 would have satisfied IRC 401(a) (including Treas.
+The amendment satisfied IRC 401(a), and the plan, as amended in 2019, would have satisfied IRC 401(a) (including Treas.
 Regs.
 1.401(a)(4)-4 and the hardship distributions rules under IRC 401(k)) if the amendment had been adopted in 2014.

-The plan amendment correction method might be available under SCP if the failure was deemed to be insignificant.
-However, the known facts of the example, suggest this failure might be a significant operational failure.
-Significant failures must be corrected by the end of the 2nd plan year following the year of the failure.
-In this case, that deadline has expired for several of the plan years that experienced the operational failure involving hardship distributions.
+If the failure is insignificant, you can use the plan amendment correction method under SCP.
+However, the facts of this example suggest that the failure was significant.
+Significant failures must be corrected by the end of the 2nd plan year after the year of the failure.
+In this case, that deadline has passed for several of the plan years with the hardship distribution failure.
 See Rev. Proc.
-2019-19, Sections 4.04, Section 8 and Section 9 for additional information on SCP eligibility, the factors to consider in determining whether an operational failure is insignificant, and the deadline for fixing significant failures.
+2019-19, Section 4.04, Section 8 and Section 9 for additional information on SCP eligibility, the factors used to determine if an operational failure is insignificant, and the deadline for fixing significant failures.

 Required items for VCP submission